dssg/triage/docs/sources/dirtyduck/problem_description.md

 !!! note "Important"
     Note that in both case studies, *resource prioritization* and *early warning* systems we are defining a period of time in which the event will potentially happen.
+This makes this ML problem a _prediction_ problem instead of a _classification_ problem.

 ## What do they have in common?